+2.4.56.
 Clause 4.2.8.2.9.2: Pantograph head geometry (IC level)

-"(1) For electric units designed to be operated on other track gauge systems than 1520 mm system, at least one of the pantograph(s) to be installed shall have a head geometry type compliant with one of the two specifications given in the clauses 4.2.8.2.9.2.1 and 2 below."
+"(1) For electric units designed to be operated on other track gauge systems than 1520 mm or 1600 mm system, at least one of the pantograph(s) to be installed shall have a head geometry type compliant with one of the two specifications given in the clauses 4.2.8.2.9.2.1 and 2 below."

 The installation of other additional pantograph of different head geometry is not prohibited by the TSI.
 If such an additional pantograph is needed, specific cases on pantograph head geometry set out in section 7.3 of the LOC&PAS TSI cover both:

-- OCL designs which are the subject of a Specific case in the TSI ENE and - Non TSI ENE compliant OCL designs in existing lines
+- OCL designs which are the subject of a Specific case in the ENE TSI and - Non ENE TSI compliant OCL designs in existing lines

-Note: networks outside of scope of TSIs, and Rolling Stock operated on these networks only are covered by national rules (e.g. networks with a power supply system of 600 V{DC} or 750 V{DC})
+Note: networks outside of scope of TSIs, and Rolling Stock operated on these networks only are covered by national rules (e.g. networks with a power supply system of 600 VDC or 750 VDC).

+2.4.57.
 Clause 4.2.8.2.9.4.2: Contact strip material

-"(1) Material used for the contact strips shall be mechanically and electrically compatible with the contact wire material (as specified in clause 4.2.14 of the ENE TSI), in order to ensure proper current collection and to avoid excessive abrasion of the surface of the contact wires, thereby minimising wear of both contact wires and contact strips."
+" (1) Material used for the contact strips shall be mechanically and electrically compatible with the contact wire material (as specified in clause 4.2.14 of the ENE TSI), in order to ensure proper current collection and to avoid excessive abrasion of the surface of the contact wires, thereby minimising wear of both contact wires and contact strips."